Afghanistan–Russia relations: Soviet Union

 Despite his earlier close cooperation with the USSR, Daoud Khan led Afghanistan back towards independence and non-alignment as President of the new republic.
 Additionally, he sent troops as well as diplomats to neighbouring countries to build up foreign relations and decrease Afghanistan's dependence on the Soviet Union, seeking instead closer relations to the west and the United States.
 On a state visit to the USSR in April 1977, Daoud Khan told Leonid Brezhnev that Afghanistan shall remain free and that the Soviet Union will not be able to dictate how Afghanistan would govern.

 Relations between the two countries turned more positive again after the communist party took power in Afghanistan.
 On 5 December 1978, the two countries signed a 20-year friendship treaty.
-However relations turned sour again after the killing of Nur Muhammad Taraki in 1979.
+However relations turned sour again after the assassination of Nur Muhammad Taraki in 1979.

 There were four main motivations for the Soviet invasion of Afghanistan in 1979.
 First, the Soviet belief that Afghanistan had strategic importance for the security of their borders.
 This belief was consistent with longstanding Russian foreign policy that emphasized security through expansionism and the establishment of physical barriers in the form of buffer states.
 The second reason for invasion was the possibility of interrupting Chinese and American efforts to establish greater political influence in Afghanistan before Soviet intervention would entail direct confrontation of those two rival powers.
 The third reason was to enforce the dominance of Marxist–Leninist revolutionary ideals, above the emergent Islamic ideology in Afghanistan.
 Lastly, the Soviets were aware of the imperial advantages of direct intervention and occupation.
 In particular, they were interested in securing unfettered access to the raw materials and inexpensive manufactured goods of their smaller neighbour.

 Around this time, the Soviets were also experiencing success in influencing affairs in the Middle East, such as the southern part of the Arabian Peninsula.
 The invasion earned the Soviet Union almost universal condemnation by the international community.
 The Soviet intervention has also been analysed with the model of the resource curse.
 The 1979 coup in Iran saw a massive increase in the scarcity and price of oil, adding tens of billions of dollars to the Soviet economy.
 The oil boom may have overinflated national confidence, serving as a catalyst for the invasion.
 The Politburo was temporarily relieved of financial constraints and sought to fulfill a long-term geopolitical goal of seizing the lead in the region between Central Asia and the Gulf.

 Following the 1979 invasion, the Soviets augmented their large aid commitments to shore up the Afghan economy and modernize the Afghan military.
 They provided the Karmal regime an unprecedented $800 million.
 During their 10-year occupation of Afghanistan, the Soviets established 100 gas wells, and pipelines that shipped fuel into Soviet Central Asia.